petercapa/boards/README.md

   }
 }
 ```
 You can update either `email` or `nickname` or both.
-Once you update single field, return param is to be the required updating field
+Once you update single field, return param is to be the required updating field. otherwise, error is returning as you mentioned the non-updated field to return